-Health care and social assistance was the largest employment sector with 15,800 people.
-Agriculture, forestry and fishing was the second largest employment sector with 11,700 people, representing 11 per cent of the region's workforce.
-Other important employment sectors in the region were retail trade, mining, construction, and education and training.
+Health care and social assistance was the largest employment sector with 16,400 people.
+Agriculture, forestry and fishing was the second largest employment sector with 10,700 people, representing 10 per cent of the region's workforce.
+Other important employment sectors in the region were retail trade, public administration and safety, mining, and education and training.

 Value of agricultural production

-In 2014–15, the gross value of agricultural production in the Central West region was $1.7 billion, which was 14 per cent of the total gross value of agricultural production in New South Wales of $12.1 billion.
-This is the most recent year for which ABS data are available.
+In 2015–16, the gross value of agricultural production in the Central West region was $1.7 billion, which was 13 per cent of the total gross value of agricultural production in New South Wales of $13.1 billion.

 The Central West region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were wheat ($444 million), followed by cattle and calves ($246 million) and wool ($196 million).
+The most important commodities in the region based on the gross value of agricultural production were wheat ($367 million), followed by cattle and calves ($296 million) and wool ($190 million).
 These commodities together contributed 51 per cent of the total value of agricultural production in the region.
-In addition, in 2014–15 the Central West region accounted for 44 per cent ($30 million) of the total value of the states's melon production.
+In addition, in 2015–16 the Central West region accounted for 91 per cent ($72,000) of the total value of the state’s brussel sprout production.

 Number and type of farms